0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 ## <a name="RPC"></a>8. `[RPC]`

 **Type:** : `object`
+**Description:** Configuration for RPC service.
+THis one offers a extended Ethereum JSON-RPC API interface to interact with the node

 | Property                                                                     | Pattern | Type    | Deprecated | Definition | Title/Description                                                                                                 |
 | ---------------------------------------------------------------------------- | ------- | ------- | ---------- | ---------- | ----------------------------------------------------------------------------------------------------------------- |